 Did you know you can learn to read Thai in only 5 weeks ?!

 And I know that for a lot of us, learning how to read and write Thai is the best way to start Study Thai. ไทย

 For example, after I arrived in Thailand in 2016, I was on a student visa for 9 months after my second tourist visa.
 And I really went to the 2 weekly classes only for 2 months… 🙈

-It was only twice a week but I was starting MojoSons Events at the same time and my focus was definitely more on the business than Thai Language. 🙃
+It was only twice a week but I was starting MojoSons Events at the same time and my focus was definitely more on the business than the Thai Language. 🙃

 Fast forward to 2 years later.
-I still don’t speak Thai but I find myself in a co-working space in Bangkok, working everyday next a Thai Teacher. 📚
+I still don’t speak Thai but I find myself in a co-working space in Bangkok, working every day next to a Thai Teacher. 📚

 One night as she’s having a meetup on the rooftop with her former students, I hear her claiming you can learn to read Thai in 5 weeks… Sorry, what?
 Seriously? 🤨